Score Points and Get Fluent with These Fun Italian Online Games

-If you choose the right ones, online games can actually be an effective way to brush up your language skills.
-They can take your Italian study routine and turn it around in a way that makes it more fresh and exciting.
+If you choose the right ones, online games can actually be an effective way to take your Italian study routine and turn it around in a way that makes it more fresh and exciting.

 Disney Giochi (Disney Games)

 Have you ever wanted to brush up on your Italian with Topolino?
 Actually, you might know him by a more familiar name: Mickey Mouse.

 Disney’s Italian website has a wide variety of games available to play completely free.
 While these games are already fun, they also boast familiar characters who you can see in a whole new way when their stories are shown in Italian.